KimberlyC222/PortfolioSite/README.md

 # PortfolioSite
 Portfolio Site
 This is a display of my featured portfolio work.
-It is also an project for my udacity FEND nanodegree program.
+It is also a project for my udacity FEND nanodegree program.